 Dropping five spots to ninth was science fiction morality tale "Repo Men," which made 3.0 million dollars in its second week in theaters.

-Rounding out the top 10 was the interracial romantic comedy "Our Family Wedding," which earned 2.3 million dollars.
+Next was the interracial romantic comedy "Our Family Wedding," which earned 2.2 million dollars.

 The film booted 3-D science-fiction blockbuster "Avatar," the top grossing movie of all time, out of the top 10 for the first time since its spectacular debut 15 weeks ago.